neondatabase/kube-previews-manifests/kind-cluster/README.md

 _Note: If you're using macOS, refer to the Docker [resources guide for macOS](https://docs.docker.com/desktop/settings/mac/#resources) to ensure your Docker installation has access to a couple of cores and gigabytes of RAM before continuing._

 Install the following CLIs.
-Most are available via package managers suc as [`brew`](https://brew.sh/):
+Most are available via package managers such as [`brew`](https://brew.sh/):

 * [kubectl](https://kubernetes.io/docs/reference/kubectl/)